 At Tampa Electric, where safety is a top priority, we offer these additional tips for your home during the holidays:

 - Make sure your holiday lights and cords are in good condition (no broken lights or frayed cords).

 - Never string holiday lights on or near power lines.
-When using a ladder to install lights outdoors, look above your head before climbing the ladder to ensure you are not near power lines.
+When using a ladder, take extra time to set it up properly on stable ground.
+Look above your head before climbing the ladder to ensure you are not near power lines.